ShadowofSkull/depth_camera/LOG.md

 ```

-## Docker (able to use ros but udev which handles usb does not work)
+## Docker (udev linux device manager does not work causing inability to use depth camera)
 ### Installation
 1. Download docker desktop from the [site](https://www.docker.com/products/docker-desktop/)
 2. Follow instructions here